scriptingLover/CS-CPU-Emulated/README.md

 # CS-CPU-emulated

-A small 16 bit CPU written in C#, you can change the clock speed via the public int clock number.
+A small 16 bit CPU written in C#, you can change the clock speed via the "public int clock" number. <br>
-You can use the global keyword for a callable function.
 Comments must be on a seperate line from the code.

 The input file will be in the same directory as the program and it will have to be called "input.txt".

+Use "global" keyword for a callable function.
+Use "NULLcall" for a non callable function. <br>
+(NULLcall can still be jumped to)

 OPcode:
 ```